Turn a $3 Target Dollar Spot Makeup Organizer into a Creative Tool Tote for Your Craft and Scrapbook Supplies – And Get Organized!

 Creating the organizer – with the help of a video tutorial

-For the three organizers I made, the Tools and Mixed Media titles and the tool table insert for the Cricut cutting blades are free SVG files downloaded from www.ScrapnTime.com.
+For the three organizers I made, the Tools and Mixed Media titles and the tool table insert for the Cricut cutting blades are FREE cut files downloaded from the Resource Library.
 Please note that these files are copyrighted and available for personal use only.
 The other images were found in Cricut’s Design Space and, based on your subscription, may be free or available for a fee.
 The following tutorial video shows you how to download the SVG files, open them in Design Space, cut and apply the vinyl.
+To access the Resource Library, sign up for the newsletter and the Resource Library password will be emailed to you.

 A note about the Cricut Cubby